Tbzz83/serving-friends-app/serving_from_VMSS/README.md

 In `App.jsx` for our frontend application, ensure that `BASE_URL` points to this IP address on port 5000, since the load balancer rule expects traffic on this port and will forward it to port 5000 of our backend flask application.

 ##### Imaging VMs
 Next we will need to SSH into the two VMs we've created, pull our codebase onto them and then image them to use with our VMSS.
+We have our two VMs for this